Subarachnoid hemorrhage & vasospasm

-Subarachnoid hemorrhage (SAH) is a serious, life-threatening type of stroke caused by bleeding into the space surrounding the brain.
-A stroke occurs when the brain is deprived of oxygen because of an interruption of its blood supply.
-SAH can be caused by a ruptured aneurysm.
-One-third of patients who suffer an SAH will survive with good recovery; one-third will survive with a disability; and one-third will die.
-Treatment focuses on stopping the bleeding, restoring normal blood flow, relieving the pressure on the brain, and preventing vasospasm.
+Subarachnoid hemorrhage (SAH) is a life-threatening type of stroke caused by bleeding into the space surrounding the brain.
+SAH can be caused by a ruptured aneurysm, AVM, or head injury.
+One-third of patients will survive with good recovery; one-third will survive with a disability; and one-third will die.
+Treatment focuses on stopping the bleeding, restoring normal blood flow, and preventing vasospasm.

 What is a subarachnoid hemorrhage?

 The subarachnoid space is the area between the brain and the skull.
 It is normally filled with cerebrospinal fluid (CSF), which acts as a floating cushion to protect the brain (see Anatomy of the Brain).

 When blood is released into the subarachnoid space, it irritates the lining of the brain, increases pressure on the brain, and damages brain cells.
 At the same time, the area of brain that previously received oxygen-rich blood from the affected artery is now deprived of blood, resulting in a stroke.
 SAH is frequently a sign of a ruptured aneurysm (Fig. 1).

 Figure 1.
 A subarachnoid hemorrhage caused by a ruptured aneurysm.
 As blood fills the space between the brain and skull, a blood clot forms, causing increased pressure on the brain.